The Xometry app works best with JavaScript enabled!

 This article will discuss the differences between STL and OBJ files in terms of how they work, their purposes, their advantages, and their disadvantages.

-What Is an STL File?
+What is an STL File?

 An STL file is a file saved in a format native to stereolithography CAD software created by 3D Systems.
 It describes a triangular mesh representing the model’s surface using a three-dimensional Cartesian coordinate system.
 STL files contain no scale information, and the units are arbitrary.
 They describe only the surface geometry of a three-dimensional object without any representation of color, texture, or other common CAD model attributes.

-How Does the STL File Format Work?
+How STL Files Format Work

 STL files use a set of triangles to represent the surface geometry of three-dimensional objects.
 Three vertices expressed in Cartesian coordinates define each triangle in the mesh.
 Each triangular facet is also associated with a vector normal to its surface which signifies the orientation of the triangle.
 Since color and texture information is often not needed for 3D printing, simple STL files are often used for these applications.

-What Are the Advantages of the STL File Format?
+Advantages of the STL File Format

 Here are six advantages of the STL file format: